-- The majority of mobile transactions in France are on tablets, but smartphones are growing, increasing to 42% this quarter. - Even though the conversion rates on smartphone are lower than desktop or tablet, smartphones generate more transactions due to significantly higher traffic. - With the introduction of larger screen-sizes, such as with the iPhone 6 and Samsung Galaxy, consumers are finding smartphones a convenient way to complete purchases.
+- The majority of mobile transactions in Spain come from smartphones, increasing to 59% this quarter. - Even though the conversion rates on smartphone are lower than desktop or tablet, smartphones generate more transactions due to significantly higher traffic. - With the introduction of larger screen-sizes, such as with the iPhone 6 and Samsung Galaxy, consumers are finding smartphones a convenient way to complete purchases.